gabriel-eidelman/study-assistant/README.md

-Study Assistant is a work in progress productivity tool designed to give users more control over their studying.
-It leverages computer vision to provide actionable insights on user habits.
+Study Assistant is an early-stage productivity tool that uses computer vision and a modular backend to help users track concentration and posture.
+This is a work in progress focused on experimenting with FastAPI, facial landmark detection, and component-style data tracking.

 🛠️ Tech Stack
 Frontend: HTML, JavaScript